Electromagnetic response of cuprate superconductors with coexisting electronic nematicity: Introduction

 Among these spontaneous symmetry-breaking orders, the ordered state which most evidently displays the signature for the rotation-symmetry breaking of the square lattice underlying the copper-oxide plane is the nematic-order state \cite{Fradkin15,Kivelson19,Vojta09,Fradkin10,Fernandes19}.
 By virtue of systematic studies using various measurement techniques, the detailed information on the nematic-order state has been available now \cite{Fradkin15,Kivelson19,Vojta09,Fradkin10,Fernandes19}, where an agreement has emerged that the electronic nematicity induces the anisotropic features in both the normal- and SC-states.
 In particular, the experimental data detected from angle-resolved photoemission spectroscopy (ARPES) \cite{Nakata18}, scanning tunneling microscopy (STM) \cite{Lawler10,Fujita14,Zheng17,Fujita19}, and electronic Raman scattering \cite{Loret19} indicate that the electronic structure is inequivalent between the $k_{x}$ and $k_{y}$ directions in momentum space.
 The magnetic torque measurements \cite{Hinkov08,Sato17,Daou10,Taillefer15,Wang21} show the anisotropic spin excitation spectrum, while the resistivity anisotropy has been observed in transport experiments \cite{Ando02,Wu17}.
+On the other hand, the elastoresistance measurements of the susceptibility shows an anomaly at around the pseudogap crossover temperature \cite{Ishida20}, evidencing the existence of a nematic phase transition and its quantum critical point.
+However, this nematic quantum critical point is shifted from the optimal composition, indicating a link to superconductivity as well as the exotic transport behavior in the strange-metal phase of cuprtae superconductors \cite{Ando02,Wu17}.
 Moreover, the evolution of the characteristic energy of the nematic-order state with doping has been studied experimentally in the entire SC phase \cite{Fujita19}, where measured on the samples whose doping spans the pseudogap regime, this characteristic energy and pseudogap energy are, within the experimental error, identical.
 These experimental observations thus show that the electronically nematic order emerged as a key features of cuprate superconductors has high impacts on various properties, while such an aspect should be also reflected in the electromagnetic response.